rgilsagredo/GIT-cheatsheat/git_stuff.md

-and yeah, commit is basically take a snapshot of what i just added you can unadd a file with git reset ignoring files:
+and yeah, commit is basically take a snapshot of what i just added you can unadd a file with git reset ignoring files: first you should create a ".gitignore" file, in windows, just create a txt file called gitignore.txt, and rename it to ".gitignore." in that file, add the file you want git to ignore, or he patters for multiple files/folders.
+Seek for the patterns online

 useful commands